PRACTICES FOR PERCEPTION

 3. Reconnects you to the lucid part of mind—untouched by labels or ranks.

-4. Opens a glimpse of the “real world” where no status exists, and nothing is damaged.
+4. Opens a glimpse of a freer view—where no status is fixed, and nothing essential is damaged.

 When Praise and Insult Cancel Out.